sparkutils/testless/README.md

 If you are attempting to run some Frameless based code on a DBR and it doesn't work, you can run the official test suite against that DBR version.
 Frameless' test coverage is very high, so it's likely one of four outcomes:

-1. It's not a supported combination of base OSS and runtime
+1. It's not a supported combination of base OSS and runtime (typically has unsupported in the name)
 2. That DBR has an incompatible with OSS api change that Frameless uses
 3. The shim has a bug
 4. That version of oss/dbr behaves differently than Frameless expects.

 If you see errors in com.sparkutils.shim or org.apache.spark.sql.shim pacakges or ShimUtils then it's 3. and please raise a ticket there.
 If it's a not yet released version of shim for that DBR runtime then again, please raise a ticket on shim.
+If, however, you are testing a combination with differing base versions than frameless intended like (testless_0.17-3.3.4_unsupported_14.3.dbr_3.5_2.12) this is not a supported combination.
+Sometimes although it's should be a supported combination the DBR may backport a fix which breaks compatibility (this has happened with the decimal precision changes in 10.4/11.3 etc) - these fall under 4 (although testless may be the fix for it).

 The 2nd class of issue is a really difficult one to solve and would require frameless to build directly against the compilation shims (like Quality does) - this is not ideal - please raise an issue on shim first even though it's possibly frameless related, there may be workarounds.